By learning what the leaking head gasket symptoms are, you may be able to save yourself, thousands in repairs.

-So, A blown head gasket can lead to repairs to the tune of $1000 to $3000.
+Consequently, a leaking head gasket, can lead to repairs to the tune of, $1000 to $3000.

-So, A reliable way to determine whether a head gasket is leaking is to test for carbon dioxide.
-In this test, the coolant is examined for traces of combustion gasses.
+So, a reliable way to determine whether a head gasket is leaking, is to test for carbon dioxide.
+In this test, the coolant is examined for, traces of combustion gasses.

-The test is performed with an apparatus that utilizes a solution that changes color upon contact with carbon monoxide.
-You just need to know what signs to look for.
+The test is performed with an apparatus that, utilizes a solution that changes color upon contact with carbon monoxide.
+You just need to know, what signs to look for.

-Blown Head Gasket Symptoms;
+Leaking Head Gasket Symptoms:

 Symptoms #1: Chronic Engine Overheating

-Symptoms #2: Significant Drop in Coolant Level
+Symptoms #2: Significant Drop In Engine Coolant Level

 Check the engine coolant level.
-If it has dropped suddenly, then there is a possibility that the head gasket is leaking.
+If it has dropped suddenly, then there is a possibility that, the head gasket is leaking.

-Symptoms #3: Mixing of Coolant and Engine Oil
+Symptoms #3: Mixing Of Coolant And Engine Oil

-Symptoms #4: White Smoke from Exhaust Pipe
+Symptoms #4: White Smoke From Exhaust Pipe

-Symptoms #5: Popping of Coolant Overflow Tank Cap
+Symptoms #5: Popping Of Coolant Overflow Tank Cap

-If you remove the tank cap and it makes a popping sound; that could mean the cooling system is still pressurized even after engine has shutdown.
-Consequently, This is a clear leaking head gasket symptom.
+Let the engine rest and cool down for about twenty minutes.
+Then, open the car hood and locate the coolant overflow tank.
+If you remove the tank cap and it makes a popping sound.
+That could mean that the cooling system is still pressurized, even after the engine has shutdown.
+Consequently, this is a clear leaking head gasket symptom.

 Sometimes, You Just Have To Remove The Cylinder Head, To Know For Sure